BeachesBoat Harbour Beach

 For the lighthouse aficionados out there, Rocky Cape Lighthouse was built in 1968 and uses a Chance Brothers 400mm catadioptric lens, flashing once every 10 seconds.
 Who knew?

-Kayaking, snorkeling, and diving.
+Kayaking, snorkelling, and diving.

 Bass Strait is notorious for its heavy seas, but in reality, it only gets rough when the occasional westerly weather system trundles through.
-The rest of the time the waters are completely sheltered by mainland Tasmania and on a good day the conditions can be as still as a pond – perfect for kayaking, snorkeling, and diving.
+The rest of the time the waters are completely sheltered by mainland Tasmania and on a good day the conditions can be as still as a pond – perfect for kayaking, snorkelling, and diving.

 There are many little coves and bays dotted along the coast between Mary Ann Cove and Sisters Beach that can only be reached by kayak or boat.
 Snorkelers will enjoy launching themselves from Burgess Cove or Sisters Beach for an underwater adventure, and divers can go in search of one of the many shipwrecks in the area or explore the reef system off Rocky Cape Point.